Kretzler-Lab/transmart-docker/Readme.md

 transmart-docker
 ================

 The purpose of this repository is to provide a Docker-based installation of TranSMART.
 Since TranSMART consists of multiple services, `docker-compose` is used to build images for the different services and manage the links between them.
 Apache is used to reverse proxy requests to the Tomcat server.
-This branch of the repository contains [eTRIKS](https://www.etriks.org/) version `4.0`.
+This branch of the repository is configured for tranSMART 19.
 The default settings are geared towards deployment on a server.
-If you want to try TranSMART on your local machine, please refer to the 'Running a local instance' section in this readme.
+If you want to try TranSMART on your local machine, please refer to the 'Running a local instance' section in this Readme.

+This repository is under development.
+Release-nn.n branches will be created for each supported tranSMART version.

+The original code was developed by Denny Verbeeck for the eTRIKS project.
+This repository starts from the 'eTRIKS 4.0' code, identical to tranSMART 16.3 with some additional SmartR workflows.

 Usage
 -----